crums-io/skipledger/docs/sldg_manual.md

     sldg.hash.schema.chain=CREATE TABLE invoice_items_sldg_ch (  chn_id INT NOT NULL,  n_hash CHAR(43) NOT NULL,  PRIMARY KEY (chn_id)  )

 This also helps you see the schema.
 Hopefully, there will be little occassion for overriding these.

+### Meta Info

+You may optionally include a path to a file containing meta information about the ledger.
+For example, it may be set as follows:

+>
+    sldg.meta.path=meta/chinook_info.json

+This setting directs *sldg* to look into the `meta/` subdirectory (relative to the config file) to find and load the info file.
+Here's a [chinook_info.json](./chinook_info.json) example.
+(Note this meta info actually corresponds not to the source query setting `sldg.source.query.row` above, but to the one derived from it in the [ledger design](#source-ledger-query-design) section below.)

+If the referenced file parses correctly, it gets included in every morsel created by the [make-morsel](#make-morsel) command.
+This information is not validated, nor does it otherwise figure in the operation of the ledger.

 ## Commands